ilyaperepelitsa/CV/README.md

 * Common learning - I started putting together some basic sklearn custom transformers.
-I want to pick it up later and make them work properly with pipelines so that I can test various "automatic feature engineering" pipeline steps i.e. figure out a datetime thing to pull out of data,
+I want to pick it up later and make them work properly with pipelines so that I can test various "automatic feature engineering" pipeline steps i.e. figure out a datetime thing to pull out of data, pick some variables and

 ### Matplotlib